sasaa123sharma/Strings/README.md

 # Print first non repeated character from String - NonRepeatChar.c
 # Reverse a string using recursion and iteration - RevString.c
 # Check if a String contains only digits - CheckDigits.c
+# Count Number of Vowels, Consonants, Digits and White space in a String - CountVCDS.c